THE SCHOOL OF CHAMPIONS

 Judge for the Superior Court of Los Angeles County in California.
 He was appointed by Governor Gray Davis on August 8, 2002.
-Filer received a bachelor’s degree from University of California at Santa Cruz in 1977 and a J.D. from University of California, Berkeley Boalt Hall School of Law in 1980.
+Filer received a bachelor’s degree from University of California at Santa Cruz in 1977 and a Juris Doctor degree from University of California, Berkeley Boalt Hall School of Law in 1980.
 Compton Senior High School , class of 1973 .

 Olympian Track N Field